CJLucido/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It allows us to escape prop drilling through components that don't require the props (if there are many components hierarchically between the component holding state and the one that needs props).

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is ideally where all of state is managed from.
+All components can access the state in the store if they are connected properly.

+Actions return action objects that trigger cases or if-conditionals in the reducer.
+The reducer reads the type of action and computes some outcome to rerender the state of the application.
+It may receive a data payload from the action object ad use it to compute a new state copy.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the state that all components can see or listen to, a component state is specific to just one component or that component and any components accessing its state through props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+redux-thunk is a middleware, it allows us to intercept the process of updating the state tree by inserting functions between actions and the reducer.
+This is useful in async operations

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux is my favorite currently because it is easier to know where a problem is with state and work in just that area to fix it.
+The only issue is we haven't gone over some gotchas about proper posting to it and barely went over how to traverse it's data when nested.

 ## Project Set Up